 It's important to note here that the 84.3% failure rate found by Trading Standards is separate to the failures caused by the addition of a fibre wrap layer.
 This is because when Trading Standards test, they strip off cover fabric from a sofa and test it without any fibre wrap layer that may be present in the finished product.
 In other words, the overall failure rate is even higher than 84.3%.

 I go on to explain how another cause for concern is retailers' practice of selling customers (at extra cost) anti-stain treatments.
 These are very pervasive, designed to last for years, but are highly flammable.

-As mentioned elsewhere on this site, FIRA tried to excuse this practice by claiming that the Regulations only apply to 'virgin materials'.
+As mentioned elsewhere on this site, FIRA and the BFM tried to excuse this practice by claiming that the Regulations only apply to 'virgin materials'.
 Absurdly, they were saying that cover fabrics and fillings must comply with the separate flammability tests but when assembled together, manufacturers can add solutions that make the entire product flammable!
 Lawyers at BIS ruled against this: stating that the flammability tests apply to the finished product at point of sale.
 FIRA and the industry was informed about this but as of today, retailers are still selling customers stain-repellent applications.

 There is then a quote from the British Furniture Confederation, starting with this:

 "While the Regulations have been fundamental in reducing the number of deaths and injuries in house fires . . . "